List of Naruto characters: Deidara

 Deidara (デイダラ) is a former ninja of Iwagakure, having left the village after bombing it.
 He was a terrorist bomber-for-hire before Itachi Uchiha forced him to join the Akatsuki.
 Though he came to embrace the organization, Deidara still holds a grudge against Itachi and all other Uchiha throughout the series, as he feels their Sharingan eyes "look down on his artwork".
-Upon joining the Akatsuki, he is partnered with Sasori, who is replaced by Tobi after his death.
+Deidara, along with his paired-up partner Sasori, nabbed Gaara, the Fifth Kazekage, to attain the One-Tailed Shukaku, though losing his left arm during the battle.
+Eventually, Hidden Leaf and Sand ninjas try to hunt down the Akatsuki to try to retrieve and avenge Gaara, successfully killing Sasori and Deidara lost his remaining right arm to Kakashi Hatake's Kamui.
+After successfully getting away, Kakuzu eventually restored both of Deidara's arms and Sasori's position was then replaced by Tobi after his death.
 Though he was annoyed by Tobi, Deidara becomes somewhat of a teacher to him, and adopts a genuine care for his well-being.
 Both of Deidara's hands have mouths on them that, by infusing clay or other fine-grained minerals with chakra, create "sculptures", bombs that explode with varying intensities.
 Deidara's bombs can take any form he chooses, and from the time of their creation to their detonation, he can animate and control them remotely.
 Sasuke Uchiha, Itachi's younger brother, is able to systematically nullify his bombs in combat, and so Deidara transforms himself into a living bomb in a last effort to kill Sasuke and to prove the supremacy of his art, but fails in the attempt.
 He is later resurrected by Kabuto for the war against the Shinobi Alliance but is defeated by Kankuro.
 His voice actor in the Japanese anime is Katsuhiko Kawamoto.
 In his cameo appearance in episode 135 of the English adaptation, he is voiced by Quinton Flynn, and in the anime of Shippuden by Roger Craig Smith.